Dry Keratoconjunctivitis

 BUT (tear break-up time): ≤5 seconds indicates unstable tear film.

-Fluorescein staining: Punctate epithelial erosions on inferior cornea and conjunctiva.
+Fluorescein staining: Punctate epithelial keratopathy of the inferior cornea and conjunctiva.

 Rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disease primarily affecting the synovial membrane of joints.
-It presents with various systemic symptoms including the lungs, skin, and eyes, and is the most common collagen disease.
+It presents with various systemic symptoms involving the lungs, skin, eyes, and other organs, and is the most common among collagen diseases.

 It commonly occurs in women aged 30–60 years, with a male-to-female ratio of approximately 1:3.
-The proportion of males increases in elderly-onset cases.
+In older-onset cases, the proportion of men increases.
 The prevalence in Japan is estimated to be about 0.5–1% of the population (approximately 600,000 to 1.2 million people).

-Approximately 25–30% of RA patients have some ocular symptoms 1).
-The frequency of ocular complications is related to the duration of RA, disease activity, and the presence of extra-articular symptoms 2).
+Approximately 25–30% of RA patients have some ocular symptoms1).
+The frequency of ocular complications is associated with RA duration, disease activity, and the presence of extra-articular manifestations2).

 Ocular complications associated with RA are classified into the following five types.